Acuant/iOSSDKV11/README.md

 This module checks for liveness (whether the subject is a live person) by using blink detection.
 The user interface code for this is contained in the Sample application (**FaceLivenessCameraController.swift**) which customers may modify for their specific requirements.

-Create a face live capture session
+Create a face live capture session:

 		public class func getFaceCaptureSession(delegate:AcuantHGLiveFaceCaptureDelegate?,captureDevice: AVCaptureDevice?,previewSize:CGSize?)->FaceCaptureSession